DennisD2/sigrok-ti5x-decoder/readme.md

 ## Documentation
 * [Calculators TI–58/59 HW programming guide, by Hynek Sladky](docs/TI_58_59-HW-manual.pdf).
-This document contains a large bunch of vauable information and also instruction code tables
+This document contains a large bunch of valuable information and also instruction code tables
 * [TI PC-100A Interface Description](docs/TI_Calculator_Printer_Interface.pdf).
 Original
   document by Texas Instruments from 1978.
 Explains software/hardware protocol in detail, with focus on printer cradle.